imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 # **buyDedicatedNumber**
 > buyDedicatedNumber(buyDedicatedNumberInputObject)

-Buy a dedicated number and assign it to the specified account.
+Buy a dedicated number

+To buy a dedicated number, you first need to find an available number matching your criteria using the &#x60;/api/v2/numbers/available&#x60; command described above.

 ### Example
 ```javascript